Gardening with Nightingale House residents

 Anchor Church - Pollinator Paths

-We recently completed a short project at the Anchor Church in Earlsfield, focusing on helping the Church spruce up its outdoor space.
+We completed a short project at the Anchor Church in Earlsfield, focusing on helping the Church spruce up its outdoor space.
 We ran a number of workshops, some of them linked to our Pollinator Paths project.
 All the participants enjoyed the planting session as well as the improved look of their entrance courtyard.

 ...and finally!!
 Working in conjunction with Groundwork we have led volunteer sessions to help the Zoo gardening team tidy up, plant and teach the volunteers more about planting and the environment generally.
 So a busy year!